Eslam-Sayed7/ELearningPlatform/README.md

   Deliver course materials (videos, PDFs, etc.) to students in a structured way.

 - **Interactive Assessments**
-  Supports quizzes, tests, and assignments to evaluate student progress.
+  Supports quizzes and tests to evaluate student progress.

 ## Technologies Used